-At the same time it is pointed out that whenever the contribution of Piaget or any other child psychologist is rejected, this means that it cannot be applied directly, as such, in educative or teaching situations.
-On the other hand, it is emphasized that such a contribution has a strong appeal directed to psychopedagogics with a view to a possible re-evaluation, re-understanding and re-interpretation, but as seen from a child's educative situation.
-This should be done, e.g., on the basis of the psychopedagogical perspective mentioned, i.e., in terms of psychopedagogical criteria or yardsticks.
-Here, a reader is referred to chapters II in which the psychic life of a child-in-education is discussed.
+At the same time, it is pointed out that whenever the contribution of Piaget, or any other child psychologist is rejected, this means that it cannot be applied directly as such, in educative or teaching situations.
+On the other hand, it is emphasized that such a contribution has a strong appeal directed to psychopedagogics, with a view to a possible reevaluation, re-understanding, and reinterpretation, but as seen from a child's educative situation.
+This should be done, e.g., from the psychopedagogical perspective mentioned, i.e., in terms of psychopedagogical criteria or yardsticks.
+Here, a reader is referred to chapter II, in which the psychic life of a child-in-educating is discussed.